yippibrian/structural-reliability-under-projection/README.md

 The paper is strongest as a diagnostic and admissibility framework.
 It explains why some reasoning failures are representational rather than merely inferential, why local coherence is not the same as structural support, and why output-level correctness can miss failures caused by projection.

 It does not claim to explain all reasoning failures, guarantee correct conclusions, eliminate ambiguity, or provide a complete implementation of dependency-status tracking.
-Mechanism, evaluation, and deployment remain future work.
+Full protocol implementation, empirical validation, and deployment-specific engineering remain outside the scope of this paper.

 ---